US Dash Cam Laws By State 2024: Laws and Regulations

 In Florida, it’s legal to use dash cams, but:

-• It’s illegal to drive a vehicle if something’s obstructing the view of the road – in other words, your dash cams must be mounted in a position where they don’t block the view out the windshield.
-Either on your dashboard or behind the rear view mirror is a safe place.
+• Windshield mounting: It’s illegal to drive a vehicle if something’s obstructing the view of the road – in other words, your dash cams must be mounted in a position where they don’t block the view out of the windshield.

 Georgia